 There’s a Salary Equity Study being done amongst faculty – tenured faculty.

 NSF Grant – Improving undergraduate STEM education is being written/submitted.
 The idea is for students to take the foundations lab over an entire year that will consist of a boot camp, developing hypothesis, and conducting research.
 Two faculty would be the intellectual leaders, more advanced students would mentor new students and new students could mentor non-science students as well as K-12 students.
 Grant is due February 1st.
+They had to limit this idea based on the direction the grant proposal took, so no Google Doc was created.

 Merger Task Force Discussion – General discussion about ways in which various groups within CBS and CFANS had been consulted about a possible merger.
 The Merger Task Force will make their recommendations in January with a final decision made in May 2014.